Accessibility statement

-Mark has held a variety of academic leadership roles during his career across research, teaching and engagement.
-Between October 2016 and April 2022, he was Dean of the School for Business and Society.
+Mark has held a variety of academic leadership roles during his career across research, teaching, and engagement.
+Previously he was Dean of the University of York Management School, which became incorporated into the School for Business and Society in 2022.
 Prior to working at York, he held professorial positions at the Universities of Loughborough and Bradford, non-professorial full-time academic appointments at the Universities of Exeter and Warwick, as well as visiting positions in the United States and Australia.
-At Loughborough, he was the Academic Leader for the University Research Challenge of “Secure and Resilient Societies”, and also acted as its Director of Executive Education.
+At Loughborough, he was the Academic Leader for the University Research Challenge of “Secure and Resilient Societies”, and he also acted as its Director of Executive Education.
 At Bradford, he was the Director of the Accounting, Finance & Economics Division, and was responsible for the design, launch and running of its M.Sc. in Finance.

 Over his career, Mark has taught across a wide range of finance topics, mainly at the postgraduate and executive levels, including corporate finance, derivatives, investment management, asset pricing, and international finance.
 He has won awards for both his teaching and research.